anonconfs/llms-miss/README.md

 ## Datasets

 403 programs, 9,604 documented options, 31,145 invocations across three domains (GNU coreutils, Git subcommands, CI tooling), each split into a human and a model cohort, with a kernel expert reference for GNU.
 Exact per-program option counts are in [data/groundtruth/summary.csv](data/groundtruth/summary.csv); tool versions in [data/groundtruth/versions.txt](data/groundtruth/versions.txt).

+> [!NOTE]
+> The artifacts were committed on time, but the repository had to be recreated because an author's identifying information was leaked in a last commit.